Probate Q&A Series

 1. Confirm that your renunciation complies with G.S.
 28A-6-4.
 A defective renunciation may be challenged.

-3. File a petition for appointment of a successor personal representative under G.S.
-28A-6-10.
+3. File an application or other appropriate pleading regarding appointment of a successor personal representative under Chapter 28A.

 5. Attend the clerk’s hearing and provide any requested documentation.

-If you signed a proper renunciation, the court will skip over you and move to the next qualified individual.
-You cannot cancel your renunciation later to step in as administrator.
+If you signed a proper renunciation, the court may pass over you and move to the next qualified individual.
+You generally cannot simply cancel your renunciation later to step in as administrator as a matter of priority.
 Planning properly and understanding the priority rules can prevent delays in estate administration.

 At Pierce Law Group, our attorneys guide families through every stage of probate in North Carolina.
 We help you understand your rights and complete filings accurately.
 If you need assistance with a vacancy in personal representative or questions about renunciation, contact us today.
 Email intake@piercelaw.com or call (919) 341-7055.